OctopusDeploy/docs/docs/packaging-applications/package-repositories/docker-registries/amazon-ec2-container-services.md

 ### Older versions of Octopus Deploy

-The first class AWS ECR feed type was provided in **Octopus 2018.8.0** to handle the ephemeral authorization credentials provided by AWS that [only last 12 hours](http://docs.aws.amazon.com/AmazonECR/latest/userguide/Registries.html).
+The first class AWS ECR feed type is provided in to handle the ephemeral authorization credentials provided by AWS that [only last 12 hours](http://docs.aws.amazon.com/AmazonECR/latest/userguide/Registries.html).
 If you are using an earlier version of Octopus Deploy, you will need to use a standard Docker Feed type.

 After configuring your registry in AWS as outlined above you will need to obtain the Docker Feed credentials by manually invoking a command via the AWS cli.
 Details for setting this up can be found in the [AWS installation guides](http://docs.aws.amazon.com/cli/latest/userguide/installing.html).
 With the cli installed, run (with the appropriate region)
 ```